 The CTRL Your Future campaign has seen the Institute of Coding partner with an exciting cross-section of trailblazers from across industries such as fashion, activism and beyond.
-One of the collaborators in gaming includes founder of industry-shaping collective Black Girl Gamers.
+One of the collaborators in gaming includes the founder of industry-shaping collective Black Girl Gamers.

 Growing up, gaming was considered a hobby and not a career by my Caribbean family.
 I loved gaming but its perception, along with the lack of diversity in the games I played at the time such as Tomb Raider, Street Fighter, various MMOs, meant that, at times, I felt as if I was a trespasser.
 So I pursued my other area of interest, science.
-But gaming remained close to my heart, I spent my portions of my free time immersed in the imaginations of others and even at a young age, I knew people like me were not visible both on and off the screen.
+But gaming remained close to my heart, I spent portions of my free time immersed in the imaginations of others and even at a young age, I knew people like me were not visible both on and off the screen.

-Fast forward almost 15 years and digital industries like gaming remain dominated by white or Asian cis-men, whose percentages are shifting only slightly year-on-year.
+Fast forward almost 15 years and digital industries like gaming remain dominated by white or Asian cis-men, whose percentages are shifting only slightly year on year.
 But as technology becomes increasingly incorporated into everyday life, the industry is viewed as a lucrative and plausible career path by more young people and families alike.
 While this does offer a promising change and opportunity for the industry, all that remains is accessibility.

 Diversity and inclusion is a topic that’s fast become the centre of discussion in various industries in recent years.
 Indeed, the clear gap between what the digital space is like now, and what should be, is one that needs addressing.

 When we think of the tech industry, the lack of diversity in gaming, in particular, feeds into an exclusionary and discriminatory culture which can make gaming a daunting space for non-white, nonmale, LGBTQIA gamers and professionals to enter – something I still see to this day.